 - osteology - arthrology - myology (except for the muscles of mastication, facial expression and neck muscles) - vascular and nervous supply of the limbs and the trunk (arteries starting from the brachial or femoral arteries)

 Skull (viscerocranium, neurocranium).

-Macroscopy of the brain and spinal cord, membranes (dura, arachnoid and pia mater).
+Macroscopy of the brain and spinal cord

+- blood supply - meninges (dura, arachnoid and pia mater).